☰ Documentation menu

 The crawler

-The quantumledger-crawler package collects vendor calibration data, normalizes it, applies each vendor's terms-of-service redistribution policy, deduplicates, and ingests it into the corpus.
+The provenova-crawler package collects vendor calibration data, normalizes it, applies each vendor's terms-of-service redistribution policy, deduplicates, and ingests it into the corpus.
 It has two sources:

 • FixtureSource (default, offline) — reads representative payloads from fixtures/{vendor}/*.json.
 This is what the demo and tests use; no network required.